Jennifer Lopez: Fashion and branding

 The Council of Fashion Designers of America presented Lopez with its Fashion Icon Award in 2019 for her "long-standing and global impact on fashion".
 Her green Versace "Jungle Dress" was voted the fifth most iconic red carpet dress of all time in a poll run by The Daily Telegraph.
 The dress had a significant impact on the fashion industry, celebrity endorsements, and the evolution of red carpet fashion.
 The images of Lopez wearing the dress became the most popular search query of all time at that point, and subsequently led to the creation of Google's image search.
 Lopez has been credited with popularizing various fashion and beauty trends throughout her career.
 In 2003, she inspired a trend of curvier mannequins being designed, which fuelled a rise in sales for manufacturers and retailers.
 Lopez's personal style and brand deals have had a considerable effect on sales in the fashion industry.
 The success of Louis Vuitton's fall 2003 campaign, for which Lopez was the brand's model, led to more Hollywood stars "becoming image models of fashion and cosmetic labels".
 In 2021, The Daily Telegraph reported that she was among ten celebrities whose personal style choices drove the greatest spikes in searches and news coverage for brands.
 Her appearance at Milan Fashion Week in 2019 generated over $31.8 million in total media impact value.

 Described as a "branding pioneer", Lopez has been credited with ushering in a new era of celebrity branding.
 Her first fragrance, Glow by JLo, influenced the rise of celebrity fragrances in the 2000s.
 Her fragrance line became the most successful celebrity line in the world, with sales exceeding $2 billion as of 2012.
+Her fragrance line is produced in conjunction with Coty.
 Lopez's clothing brand was one of the first celebrity fashion lines; scholars have credited her with redefining "how fashion is produced and entwined with other artistic endeavors", and popularizing a trend of utilizing racial ambiguity for branding purposes in fashion and cosmetics.
 As of 2022, her business ventures have cumulatively earned over US$5 billion in sales globally.